agdehmelt/protrusion_retraction_enrichment_analysis/README.md

 This repository contains the code to perform the Protrusion/retraction signal enrichment and protrusion-retraction cycle duration analysis described in Nanda et al. and an example dataset.

-A detailed protocol for installing and running the analysis using the exmaple data set is provided here:
+A detailed protocol for installing and running the analysis using the example data set is provided here:

 https://github.com/agdehmelt/protrusion_retraction_enrichment_analysis/blob/main/Protocol_protrusion_retraction_signal_enrichment_230226.pdf